27 Years of Excellence

 01-September20-SeptemberUS$ 300Available

-Overview – K2 Base Camp Trek
+K2 Base Camp Trek Overview

 Are you ready to embrace the challenge?
 Join us on the K2 Base Camp Trek and Gondogoro La Trek to witness the awe-inspiring beauty of the Karakoram mountains.
 Contact us today to learn more and secure your trekking experience.

-Website Updated: February 15, 2024
+Website Updated: May 17, 2024

 Detailed Itinerary K2 Base Camp Trek